peiyeliu/chemrxn-cleaner/README.md

 Use the registry-driven `load_reactions(..., fmt=...)` helper or call the individual loaders directly.
 Built-in formats are auto-registered when the package is imported.

+All built-in loaders accept `strip_atom_mapping=True` to remove atom-map numbers from the returned `reaction_smiles` while saving the original mapped string in `ReactionRecord.atom_mapping`.

 - **USPTO .rsmi** (optionally keep tab-separated metadata in `extra_metadata["fields"]`):

   ```python